Donella365/lab3-splunk/README.md

 **SPL (Splunk Processing Language):** the pipeline-based query language used to search Splunk.
 Example: `index=windows_logs EventCode=4625 | stats count by Account_Name | sort -count` finds failed logins, counts them by username, sorts highest to lowest.

+**Splunk Index:** a named storage bucket for incoming log data, similar to a database table.
+This lab uses one index called `windows_logs`.

+**Universal Forwarder:** a lightweight agent installed on a source machine to collect and send its logs to Splunk.
+Installed here on the Windows Server VM to forward Security, System, and Application events over port 9997.

+**inputs.conf:** the configuration file that tells the Universal Forwarder which logs to collect.
+Each bracketed section defines one log source, e.g. `[WinEventLog://Security]`.

 **VNet Peering:** a private connection between two otherwise-isolated Azure Virtual Networks, letting VMs in each reach the other's private IPs directly without routing through the public internet.
 Used here to connect the pre-existing Windows Server VM's network to a newly-built Splunk network.

+**Windows Event IDs:** unique numbers Windows assigns to specific types of logged activity, letting you search and filter for exact event types.

 **Windows Event IDs used throughout this lab:**
 - **4624** — successful logon